On March 4, 2026, Florida’s Fourth District Court of Appeals upheld arbitration clauses in healthcare employment contracts.

 Contact a Health Care Attorney Experienced in Negotiating and Evaluating Physician and Health Professional’s Business Transactions.

 At the Health Law Firm, we provide legal services for all health care providers and professionals.
-This includes physicians, nurses, dentists, psychologists, psychiatrists, mental health counselors, medical students, resident physicians, ambulatory surgical centers, medical groups, nursing homes, and other health care providers.
+This includes physicians, nurses, dentists, psychologists, psychiatrists, counselors, medical students, residents, surgical centers, medical groups, nursing homes, and other providers.

 Sources: